mstrlaw/mstrlaw/src/posts/2021-12-24-facebook-aspirational-government.md

 Ultimately, governments seem to be the only entities powerful enough to be capable of intervening and, through regulation, threats of fines or dismantling, force a behavior change.
 But what chances do we have of seeing that happen when there are year-long efforts of influencing state prosecutors²⁰?
 Or with Facebook’s attempt at shaping privacy laws by trying suggesting that regulators work side-by-side with the industry to be “helped” at defining these laws²¹.

 <hr>

+Lobbying governments has always been part of the game but Facebook seems to be more keen than others in cultivating a closer relationship with those in power, specially the current administration²².

+Is it far-fetched to imagine a possible wish for power consolidation between corporations and the state and wonder what that could mean?
+After all, there are enough examples of companies that benefited from collaborating with governments and vice-versa²³.

+Could it simply be a move to cater to the platforms’ increasing right-leaning user-base?
+Or is it precisely because of that specific demographic that Facebook is changing its approach to the American right and eventually embracing it?
+Corporations can already seem nation-like, with Facebook boasting on a third of the planet’s population.
+What if it decided to act as a rogue nation?

+Could Facebook want more than simply connecting the world?
+What would be the result of evolving from an entity that facilitates discourse, to one that steers political discourse until eventually becoming itself part of politics?